danielegasparri/span-gui/docs/manual.md

     11) vorbin
     12) certifi

-SPAN is optimised and can run also on most Android devices using the Pydroid3 app.
+SPAN is optimized and can run also on most Android devices using the Pydroid3 app.
 The list and versions of packages needed is stored in the "README_ANDROID.txt" file.

  - A screen resolution of at least 1600X900 is required, otherwise the panel will be truncated.

 ## How SPAN works
-SPAN can work with just one 1D spectrum, either in Fits or ASCII format, with the first column to be wavelength and the second flux.
-The wavelength and the flux of the fits files must be in the primary HDU.
+SPAN can work with just one 1D spectrum, either in FITS or ASCII format, with the first column to be wavelength and the second flux.
+The wavelength and the flux of the FITS files must be in the primary HDU.

-SPAN can load and process a list of n 1D spectra, where n must be greater than 1.
+SPAN accepts and processes a list of n 1D spectra, where n must be greater than 1.
 In order to do this, you need to create and load a text file containing the relative path of the spectra (with respect to the location of the main SPAN program), or the absolute path, and the complete spectra names.
 The first row of this list file must be commented with # and usually contains something like that: #Spectrum.
 You can put any type of 1D spectra in this file list, but I strongly suggest to insert spectra with at least the SAME wavelength unit scale.
 It seems difficult, but don't worry: the button "Generate spectra list containing 1D spectra" will help you to create a spectra list file by selecting a folder containing the spectra you want to process.

 You can find example file lists in the example_files directory.
 They are:

 1. xshooter_vis_sample_list_spectra.dat, already preloaded in the main application (you just need to click "Load!"), contains 5 spectra of the central regions of nearby galaxies observed with the VIS arm of ESO XShooter spectrograph at resolution of R = 5000.
-Wavelength units are in nm.
 Sampling is linear and the wavelength units to set ("Wavelength of the spectra is in:") are "nm";
-2. ngc5806_bins.dat contains the spatial bins of a spiral galaxy observed with the TNG telescope at resolution FWHM of 3.5 A from 4700 to 6700 A. Sampling is logarithmic and wavelengths are in log(A).
+2. ngc5806_bins.dat contains the spatial bins of a spiral galaxy observed with the TNG telescope at resolution FWHM = 3.5 A from 4700 to 6700 A. Sampling is logarithmic and wavelengths are in log(A).
 SPAN will take care of everything; you just need to set "A" in the "Wavelength of the spectra is in:" option of the "Prepare and load" frame before clicking "Load!";

 ## Quick start
 If you installed SPAN as a Python package (pip3 install span-gui), just type in the terminal "span-gui".

-At the first run, SPAN will ask you to download the auxiliary SSP spectral templates, which do not come with the Pypi of GIThub distribution for size issues.
+At the first run, SPAN will ask you to download the auxiliary SSP spectral templates, which do not come with the Pypi or GIThub distribution for size issues.
 You can skip the download and SPAN will work, but the spectral analysis tasks devoted to full spectral fitting will use only the SSP sample provided by pPXF (EMILES, FSPS, GALAXEV, and, of course, any of the template that you will provide!).

 At the first run, SPAN will also ask you to select the location of the SPAN_results folder, that is the folder where ALL the results will be saved.